Jan-IngenHousz-Institute/git-vscode-workshop/task/README.md

-# TeamTaskManager
+# Hands-on task

 This task is designed for a Git workshop where multiple teams work on the same section of code.
 Each team must replace an identical placeholder block in `task.py` with an if condition that adds your team’s greeting.

+The purpose of the task is to (re-)create a realistic flow in development, including merge conflicts and pull requests.

 ## Scenario